 Coordinate all logistical aspects of candidate visits, including arranging transportation and accommodations, scheduling meetings and interviews, and processing reimbursements.

-Maintain records documenting search, recruitment, and appointment/promotion processes for all appointment types.
+Maintain records documenting search, recruitment, and appointment/promotion processes.

-Process and track approved professoriate activities (e.g., leaves, resignations, retirements, FTE changes), and maintain appropriate documentation and communication.
+Process and track approved activities (e.g., sabbaticals and other leaves, resignations, retirements, FTE changes), and maintain appropriate documentation and communication.

 Occasionally twist/bend/stoop/squat; reach/work above shoulders; grasp forcefully; use a telephone.